metadream/deno-cross/README.md

 # Deno-Spring

-A compact, high-performance and full-featured web server framework in Deno.
+Deno-Spring is a compact, high-performance and full-featured web server framework based on Deno.
+It can be developed quickly using annotations(decorators) like Java SpringBoot framework.

 ## Shortcut mode